MATHS 7104 - Numerical Methods

 Assessment Item Distributed Due Date Weighting Assignment 1 Week 2 Week4 5% Assignment 2 Week 4 Week 6 5% Assignment 3 Week 6 Week 8 5% Assignment 4 Week 8 Week 10 5% Assignment 5 Week 10 Week 12 5%

-Assignments will have a two week turn-around time for feedback to students.
+We aim to have a two week turn-around time for providing feedback on assignment work to students.

 Grades for your performance in this course will be awarded in accordance with the following scheme:

 M10 (Coursework Mark Scheme) Grade Mark Description FNS Fail No Submission F 1-49 Fail P 50-64 Pass C 65-74 Credit D 75-84 Distinction HD 85-100 High Distinction CN Continuing NFE No Formal Examination RP Result Pending